pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 #### DEALLOCATE ALL, DISCARD ALL

 There are explicit commands to deallocate all server side prepared statements.
 It would result in the following server-side error message: `prepared statement name is invalid`.
-Of course it could defeat pgjdbc, however there are cases when you need to discard statements (e.g. after lots of DDLs)
+Of course it could defeat pgJDBC, however there are cases when you need to discard statements (e.g. after lots of DDLs)

 The recommendation is: